shahism/Flutter-Basic-Widgets/README.md

 ## when it comes to Flutter, Building beautiful User interaces is not hectic at all!

-## UI contains Building Layouts , adding interactivity, Using Assets (images , videos , fonts etc) , Noavigtion and routing , Animations and Advance UI shortcuts.
+## UI contains Building Layouts , adding interactivity, Using Assets (images , videos , fonts etc) , Navigtion and Routing , Animations and Advance UI shortcuts.

 ---